APISENSE/docs/en/1.3.0/guide/dashboard/index.md

 If you don't want to download every collected traces from the server, you can define custom routes to filter the data beforehand.

 The creation of these routes can be done in the `Filters` menu, from the collect dashboard.
-In this menu, you will find a script editor, in which you can add routes with the following (Javascript) syntax:
+In this menu, you will find a script editor, in which you can add routes with the following (JavaScript) syntax:

     // This filter will only return the metadata of each collected trace.
     // It can be accessed from the route /api/v1/$collectIdentifier/data/meta